Scripture Reference: Matthew 26:57-27:31

 - Trial before Caiaphas, the High Priest, and the Sanhedrin (Mark 14:53-65):

 They could not find any strong evidence against Jesus.
-Caiaphas finally asked him point blank if he was the Christ.
+Caiaphas finally asked him to point blank if he was the Christ.
 Jesus said, “I am.”
 This was considered blasphemy and worthy of death.
 He was blindfolded, struck with fists and beaten.

 (Final Action of the Council ending all-night session (Mark 15:1).
 Jesus pronounced guilty, tied up again and sent to Pilate.)